Top 10 Leaders in the Dragon Ball Super TCG

 Vegeta was one of the best leaders upon release, and he still remains a prominent force even now.
 Like most leaders, he begins with 10,000 power and increases to 15,000 when awakened, which you can do when your life is at four or less.
 Upgrading him also lets you draw two cards, restocking your hand.

-Vegeta's real treat is his ability to (once per turn) take a card from your life total, add it to your hand, and gain critical for the turn, meaning damage he inflicts to your opponent sends card to their drop zone rather than their hand, denying them card advantage.
+Vegeta's real treat is his ability to (once per turn) take a card from your life total, add it to your hand, and gain critical for the turn, meaning damage he inflicts to your opponent sends a card to their drop zone rather than their hand, denying them card advantage.
 In his awakened state, Vegeta also gains +10,000 power for the turn if you have at least seven energy when you activate this trait, and automatically draws a card when he attacks.
 His trademark ability reduces your own life, but the hand advantage and critical effect you gain more than justifies the price.

 9. Frieza (Frieza, the Galactic Emperor)